Elections and Boundaries Department

 The Belize Elections and Boundaries Department is the hands-on administrator of Belizean electoral politics.
 It was established in 1989 as a subordinate to the Elections and Boundaries Commission.

 Mission statement

 As articulated by the EBD itself: "The Elections and Boundaries Department is committed to the enhancement of democracy through the promotion of voter education and the maintenance of a legitimate, impartial, valid electoral process."

 Establishment of the EBD

-The EBD was established by amendment to the Belize Constitution in 1988.
-The new amendment allowed the EBD's parent body, the EBC, to confer on it its powers in the constitution and the ROPA.
+The EBD was established by an amendment to the Belize Constitution in 1988.
+The new amendment allowed the EBD's parent body, the EBC, to confer on it its powers in the Constitution and the ROPA.
 Staffing the department was delegated to the Public Services Commission, which nominated all persons in the department including, after a further amendment in 2001, the Chief Elections Officer.
-The Department and Chief Elections Officer is now under the control of the Prime Minister's Office and reports to him as well as the commission.

-The current chief elections officer is Dorothy Bradley, who succeeded Stuart Leslie in December 2006.
+The current chief elections officer is Josephine Tamai, who succeeded Dorothy Bradley.

 Functions of the EBD

 The functions of the department are grouped into three categories: Electoral Administration, Adjustment of Electoral Records, and Voter Education.
 Under these are the following: